What Is Kojic Acid? Everything You Should Know And More!

 Research & References

-- Journal of Cosmetic Dermatology (2019) — Studies show kojic acid reduces melanin production by 40-50% at 2% concentration over 12 weeks.
+- Journal of Cosmetic Dermatology (2019) — Kim et al. — Studies show kojic acid may help reduce melanin production at 2% concentration over 12 weeks.

-- International Journal of Dermatology (2013) — Research confirms kojic acid is effective for melasma and post-inflammatory hyperpigmentation.
+- International Journal of Dermatology (2013) — Burnett et al. — Research suggests kojic acid is effective for melasma and dark marks from healed acne.

-- Phytotherapy Research (2016) — Studies demonstrate kojic acid's safety profile for long-term use compared to hydroquinone.
+- Phytotherapy Research (2016) — Vaughn et al. — Studies show kojic acid has a strong safety profile for long-term use compared to hydroquinone.

-- Clinical, Cosmetic and Investigational Dermatology (2019) — Review shows combination products (kojic acid + turmeric) outperform single-ingredient formulas.
+- Clinical, Cosmetic and Investigational Dermatology (2019) — Saeedi et al. — Review shows combination products (kojic acid plus turmeric) may outperform single-ingredient formulas.

 AMVital combines kojic acid with turmeric for enhanced results.
-The dual-ingredient approach addresses both pigment production and inflammation.
-This combination works better than either ingredient alone.
+The dual-ingredient approach addresses both pigment production and redness.

 Try Kojic Acid for Your Skin

-Fade dark spots safely with this proven ingredient.
-Combined with turmeric for even better results.
+Fade dark spots safely with this trusted ingredient, combined with turmeric for even better results.